In this exclusive Œditorial, we speak to electronic music artist BIIA about her shapeshifting persona, Portuguese culture and new EP Human Skin

 Tights – Falke

 We have a lot of clubs in the region where I grew up, so music was always present on my nights out.
 There are some very cool underground clubs in Porto, where the style is always classic – more minimal, hypnotic and deep sounds.
-They try very hard to maintain that ‘original techno’, which was great because I learnt a lot about the purity of the genre.
-These clubs have worked very hard to preserve this and I admire them for that because they stay true to what they believe in.
+They try very hard to maintain that ‘original techno’, which was great because I learnt a lot about the genre’s purity.

+These clubs have worked very hard to preserve this, and I admire them for that because they stay true to what they believe in.
 But on the other hand, these clubs rarely develop their sound or cater to different audiences.
 A lot of clubs are closing as ticket sales are declining.
 The younger generation goes out more frequently and pays for tickets, so if they don’t appreciate or understand this kind of sound, it puts rave culture, as a whole, at greater risk.

 Portugal also has a strong psytrance history and presence.
 In Idanha-a-Nova in the south, we have Boom Festival, one of the biggest psytrance festivals in the world.
 All of this exposure has considerably shaped my soundscape, knowledge and taste.